Data Protection Rights in Kuwait

 • Telecom providers must protect subscriber data under the Communications and Information Technology Regulatory Authority (CITRA) rules.

-• Sharing someone's personal information without consent can result in criminal penalties under the Penal Code and the Cybercrime Law (Law No. 63 of 2015).
+• Sharing someone's personal information without consent is prosecutable under both the Penal Code and the Cybercrime Law.

 When does it apply?